From Cancun to Chichen Itza: 5 Best Ways to Get There

-Only 120 miles from Cancun, one of Mexico's most important and iconic cultural sites, Chichen Itza, is close enough for a day trip from the idyllic beach capital.
-Chichen Itza is a sprawling pre-Columbian city that was built by the Maya people of Central America, who occupied southern Mexico, Belize, and Guatemala for centuries.
+Only 120 miles from Cancun, one of Mexico's most important and iconic cultural sites, Chichen Itza is easy to get to and close enough for a day trip from the idyllic beach capital.
+This sprawling pre-Columbian city was built by the Maya people of Central America, who occupied southern Mexico, Belize, and Guatemala for centuries.

 Chichen Itza was a major regional capital for this part of the central and northern Yucatan peninsula.
 Today, it is one of Mexico's biggest tourist attractions and still an active archaeological site.
 It is classified as one of the New Seven Wonders of the World and has been a UNESCO World Heritage Site since 1988.